 Backward-compatible Stereo Mode functionality

 JBL’s PartyBoost feature connects multiple Flip series speakers to amplify sound in different locations.
-This works whether pairing JBL Flip-series speakers from the same product line or different generations.
+This works whether pairing JBL Flip-series speakers from the same product line or older generations.
 Unfortunately, this isn’t the case for JBL’s Stereo Mode feature.
 Unfortunately, this only works for JBL Flip 5 or Flip 6 speakers connected to another speaker of the same generation.
 I would like the JBL Flip 7 to adopt backward compatibility for its Stereo Mode feature.
 This would allow users to enjoy stereo sound without throwing away their older JBL Flip speaker.

 What would you like to see JBL bring to the Flip 7?